 There’s a bunch of spots for surfing, and each surf company seemed to have their secret spots, depending on what level you are, and what time of day we’re going out.
 We were complete novices (I learned how to surf in Bali but apparently you don’t become an expert of going just once).
 There’s apparently really good surfing in Bocas, as the one of the top surfers in Panama is actually from Bocas del Toro.

 Tip: Our surf lessons were at a secluded area right off the beach.
 Do NOT leave anything of any value on the beach.
 Don’t leave your wallet, phone or camera – it will disappear.
 While Bocas is generally very safe, it’s not the richest of areas, so leaving anything by the beach is just begging them to walk with your stuff.
 Bring your rented board and that’s it – we were warned that even t-shirts get disappear.
 Bocas isn’t dangerous, but your belongings are valuable to others.

-Snorkeling & kayaking
+Snorkeling & kayaking around the islands

 Take a boat trip to go snorkeling – ours was relaxing and came with a delicious lunch.
 Rent a kayak and enjoy the waters.

 The Bocas archipelago has 9 main islands, 52 cays, and thousands of islets with coral reefs and mangroves.
 Kayaks and boats aren’t the only ways to get around –

 Transportation in Bocas

 Isla Colon is the main island where the vast majority of restaurants and bars are located.
 There’s guys on the docks just waiting for your business – it was never difficult to find someone to take us on boat to the other islands.
 We also took taxis, bikes, kayaks, and more.